brucou/svelte-suspense-app/README.md

 example, there is no need to pass data with the `done` or `failed` events.

 In the previous example too, in the main `App` component, the list of albums is fetched, using the `task` parameter of the `Suspense` component.
-When that is completed, the completion signal is sent to the `Suspense` component and the album list is displayed.
+When that is completed, the completion signal with the fetched albums as data is sent to the `Suspense` component and the album list is displayed.

 ## Issues